s-andrews/beatbox/README.md

 BeatBox is distributed as a single java jar file.
 You will also need an installation of a Java Runtime Environment such as those available from https://adoptium.net/.

+BeatBox makes use of the [BioFormats](https://www.openmicroscopy.org/bio-formats/) libraries for reading nd2 files.

 Running
 -------